I. Why Guns are Not Like Spoons

 Much of all human endeavor is related to preventing and/or delaying death, and we have made many improvements in these endeavors over time.
 The most compelling evidence of our success are our drastically increased life expectancies around the world, especially in the last 100 years.
 We generally view all deaths as sad, but since all people die eventually, we tend to focus our efforts on preventing and delaying the kinds of death that most seem the most preventable; that is, those deaths that seem most atrocious, heart-wrenching, and/or unnecessary.
 But what factors inform how we view different causes of death in these ways, and how usually go about preventing and delaying death through laws and policies?

 For one, we consider the directness of causality of a given cause of death.
 Heart disease kills over 600,000 per year, but it does not have one direct cause (e.g., one cheeseburger), but rather many cumulative, far-removed causes (e.g., thousands of cheeseburgers, pizzas, beers, and fried foods, combined with a lack of exercise, genetic factors, etc.).
-This is why no one would have been horrified if a stranger came and gave out 100 cheeseburgers to patrons at Pulse Nightclub in Orlando this past weekend.
+This is why no one would have been horrified if a stranger came and gave out 100 cheeseburgers to high schoolers in Florida a few days ago (*sadly, this is the second time since originally writing this article that I have edited that description of victims and location; previous edits read “club-goers in Orlando” and “concert-goers in Las Vegas.”)
 We consider direct causes generally worse and more preventable than indirect causes.
 The distinction between the level of directness of a cause is an important one, not only conceptually, but legally as well—liability or guilt of any offense in court usually requires a direct, or at least, proximate causation.
 We do regulate unhealthy things like food, but only a little bit because of its indirectness of causality to death.

 Similarly, we consider immediacy of a cause of death.
 We all know that smoking will likely kill you, but not for a long time.
 If it does, it will likely do so in the form of illness somewhat later in life.
 We consider immediately-caused deaths to be generally worse than deaths caused over a long period of time.
 However, we still regulate cigarettes heavily even though death is not immediate, because its cause is direct.
 Notably, our most restrictive laws regarding cigarettes pertain to a smoker’s ability to smoke near others who do not want to inhale smoke.